SIP for NRI: How to Invest in Indian Mutual Funds from Abroad (2026)

 Calculate Your NRI SIP Returns

-Use our SIP Calculator to project your corpus.
+If you want to know how to calculate NRI SIP returns in USD or AED, use our SIP Calculator to project your rupee corpus first.
 For NRI planning, also account for currency exchange — the INR-USD/INR-AED rate at the time of repatriation affects your final foreign-currency return.
 A rupee appreciation adds to your returns; depreciation reduces them.
+To compare a phased SIP against a one-time deposit of accumulated foreign savings, run both paths through our Lumpsum Calculator.

 Consult a professional for NRI taxation